cy6erskunk/q-n-a/docs/Organisational-rules.md

 6 The order of categories for each match is established by the referee with the captains on the piste prior to the start of the match: The referee will draw lots and the winning captain will choose the first category in the order.
 The losing captain will choose the second category.

 7 The competition consists of a round of pools of 3 or 4 teams, in which all the teams participate, and a direct elimination phase for the highest placed 16 teams; the other teams will be classified according to their ranking after the round of pools.
-October 2024

-44

-FIE

 a) The order of matches in a pool of 4 is as follows: